-- appreciate its differences and similarities;consider its gifts and challenges; and
+- appreciate its differences and similarities,consider its gifts and challenges

 All students enrolled in the DLS are expected to participate in a multi-cultural experience as part of their studies.
-In rare circumstances, where students are able to demonstrate a deep understanding of how their previous work with other cultures influences the way they lead and manage, they may petition their advisor for an exemption to the requirement.
+Where students are able to demonstrate a deep understanding of how their previous work with other cultures influences the way they lead and manage, they may petition their advisor for an exemption to the requirement.

 Options for Fulfilling the Requirement

-The Leadership Studies faculty recommend that students take an “I” designated course from the department.
+The DLS faculty recommend that students take an “I” designated course from the department.